numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 .. _steps_of_a_ufunc_call:

 ****************************************************************************
-Steps involved in a ufunc call
+Steps involved in a UFunc call
 ****************************************************************************

 Before going into more detailed API choices, it is helpful to review the